Timothy Beal

 INVITATION TO ENGAGE

 Tim welcomes opportunities for engagement and collaboration.
-For speaking engagements, partnerships, or media inquiries, please contact timothy.beal@case.edu.
+For speaking engagements, partnerships, and/or media inquiries, get in touch with him at timothy.beal@case.edu.

-Timothy Beal (PhD, Emory University) is the Distinguished University Professor and Florence Harkness Professor of Religion at Case Western Reserve University.
-He has published seventeen books, including When Time Is Short: Finding Our Way in the Anthropocene and The Book of Revelation: A Biography, for which he won a Public Scholar Award from the National Endowment for the Humanities.
-He is the faculty director of the Experimental Humanities Initiative and the new Humanity and Technology major.
-Past roles include Chair of the Department of Religious Studies, Interim Dean of the College of Arts and Sciences, and Director of the Baker-Nord Center for the Humanities.
-He currently serves on the university’s AI Task Force and the Advisory Board of the National Deep Inference Fabric (NDIF).
+Timothy Beal (PhD, Emory University) is Distinguished University Professor and Florence Harkness Professor of Religion at Case Western Reserve University.
+He has published seventeen books, including When Time Is Short: Finding Our Way in the Anthropocene and The Book of Revelation: A Biography, for which he won a Public Scholar Award from the National Endowment for the Humanities, as well as essays in The Wall Street Journal, The New York Times, The Chronicle of Higher Education, and Harper’s Magazine, among others.
+He is the faculty director of the Experimental Humanities Initiative and the new Humanity and Technology major, and is Interim Chair of the Department of Religious Studies.
+Past roles include Interim Dean of the College of Arts and Sciences, Chair of the Department of Religious Studies, and Director of the Baker-Nord Center for the Humanities.
+He currently serves on his university’s AI Task Force and on the Advisory Board of the National Deep Inference Fabric (NDIF).

 For more details, see Tim’s Curriculum Vitae.